monsoons-blog/blog/theotherkhanblog/content/poetry/sarcohpagus.md

 sixty repeated impalements \
 scatter old sun to pieces \
-moth bodies constellating \
+moth dust constellating \
 cold star tissue new

-The sky is a sarcophagus - definite and dead - to be read.
+The sky is a sarcophagus – definite and dead – to be read.

-and those crypts - memory, skin, language \
+and those crypts – memory, skin, language \
 age into pyramids \
 for viewing night